SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![New Simulator](/guides/users-guide/newsim.png)

 Simulators can be added by clicking on "New" which will open a card.
-You can choose now if you want to define a new simulator or choose a preset.
+Then you can choose if you want to define a new simulator or choose a preset.
 The name of the simulator will be determined and up to 10 instances from this simulator.

 <img src="/guides/users-guide/addsim.png" alt="Add Simulator" style="max-width: 60%">